SalesVista/strings/README.md

 - `includeCount` (boolean, default `true`): include the formatted count in the returned string
 - `locale` (string or array): to format the integer and respect case-sensitivity in a language-specific way

+### `Strings.startsWithVowel(str)`

+Returns a boolean indicating if the given string starts with a vowel.

+Note that "y" is not considered a vowel by this function.

 ### `Strings.toLower(str, locale)`

 Attempts to safely transform the given string into lowercase.
 If a locale is given, it will be normalized.
 If the locale-specific operation fails, it will fall back to a locale-agnostic operation.